cryzed/toFeed/README.md

 Adapters
 --------
-Parameters are passed via GET-parameters and used to instance the Adapter class instance.
+Parameters are passed via GET-parameters and used to instantiate the Adapter class instance.
 Parameters without a value are interpreted as positional arguments, and parameters with a value as a keyword argument.

 To write your own adapter you need to create a new module in toFeed.packages which has a top-level "ROUTE" attribute.
 This attribute is the first part